Leandra English: CFPB leadership controversy

 the President the right to appoint an interim successor in this case.
 The top lawyer at the CFPB concurred with the Trump administration's opinion and directed all staff at the agency to disregard English's claims to be the Acting Director.

-She resigned from office on July 9, 2018, in light of President Trump's appointment of Kathleen Kraninger to serve as CFPB director full-time.
+She resigned from office on July 9, 2018, in light of President Trump's nomination of Kathy Kraninger to serve as CFPB director full-time.
 She was succeeded by Brian Johnson, who was appointed to serve in an acting capacity.

 Later career

 In 2020, English was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Consumer Financial Protection Bureau.